k-kotera/MADRID-python/README.md

 # MADRID-python
-Unofficial python implementation of MADRID algorithm, introduced in "Matrix Profile XXX: MADRID: A Hyper - Anytime and Parameter - Free Algorithm to Find Time Series Anomalies of all Lengths", ICDM2023.
+Unofficial python implementation of the parameter-free algorithm to find time series anomalies of all lengths, called **MADRID**, introduced in "Matrix Profile XXX: MADRID: A Hyper - Anytime and Parameter - Free Algorithm to Find Time Series Anomalies of all Lengths", ICDM2023.

 # Example
 ```python